- Andrew I.L. Williams

 During my PhD I helped organize the department’s first, student-led, DEI group.
 Some of the tasks included: collecting demographic data on student applicants to inform access efforts, setting up (and securing funding for) a community DEI library, arranging accessible coffee breaks and social events for the department and co-founding a mentoring scheme which matches incoming graduate students with senior PhDs or post-docs.

-In my current role, I am a member of GFDL's Diversity, Equality, Accessibility & Inclusion (DEIA) Committee, which aims to develop and sustain a diverse, inclusive, and equitable academic environment and community.
-I have been involved with outreach efforts with minority serving institutions, organizing community events to pro- mote wellness and community within the lab and promoting diversity in hiring practices at all levels of the lab.
+While a postdoc at GFDL, I was a member of their Diversity, Equality, Accessibility & Inclusion (DEIA) Committee, which aimed to develop and sustain a diverse, inclusive, and equitable academic environment and community.
+I was involved with outreach efforts with minority serving institutions, organizing community events, and promoting diversity in hiring practices.

 One of my personal highlights so far has been co-organizing GFDL's Small Talk Community Forums.
-This is a new event, which aims to strengthen the sense of community at the lab by bringing people together to practice small talk in a fun, safe, supportive environment.
+These events aimed to strengthen the sense of community at the lab by bringing people together to practice small talk in a fun, safe, supportive environment.
 We offered guidance on the importance of cultural awareness and sensitivity to the diverse nature of people’s interests and experiences.
 We also covered pointers for attendees that generally find it difficult to initiate informal chat with those they don’t know well.
-They events have been a great success so far, and an effective tool for promoting communication across social barriers.
+The events were a great success, and an effective tool for promoting communication across social barriers.

-Another highlight has been engaging with NOAA Cooperative Science Centers within Minority Serving Institutions (MSI).
+I have also been engaging with NOAA Cooperative Science Centers within Minority Serving Institutions (MSI).
 This is a NOAA program whose long-term goal is to support the training and increasing participation of students from traditionally underrepresented minority communities.
-Together with GFDL's DEIA committee, I am working to build more robust partnerships with MSI Cooperative Science Centers.
-As part of this effort, I have been involved with providing guest lectures at the City University of New York and mentoring Stephanie Ortiz Rosario, an undergraduate fellow from The University of Puerto Rico Mayagüez, who is studying the response of extreme precipitation to CO2 changes.
+I am working to build more robust partnerships with MSI Cooperative Science Centers through providing guest lectures at the City University of New York and mentoring Stephanie Ortiz Rosario, an undergraduate from The University of Puerto Rico Mayagüez, who studied the response of extreme precipitation to CO2 changes.

 Climate Science Outreach